Water Education Program

-Classroom Presentations: Schedule a 45 minute to 1 hour class presentation aligned to California State Educational Standards for Science and Social Studies.
+Schedule a 45 minute to 1 hour class presentation aligned to Next Generation Science Standards and Common Core.

 K-2nd grades: The water system and the people who build it- Students will help “build” a demonstration water system with pipes and see pictures of the people in their community who help bring water to their homes and school.
 Take home: Stickers and coloring books to follow up the lessons.